Technigo/project-github-tracker/README.md

 # GitHub Tracker

-The assignment was to create a place to keep track of the GitHub repos that I'm using at the Technigo bootcamp.
-Following things should be included in this project:
+The assignment was to create a place to keep track of the GitHub repos from the Technigo bootcamp.
-- A list of all repos that are forked ones from Technigo
-- Your username and profile picture
-- Most recent update (push) for each repo
-- Name of your default branch for each repo
-- URL to the actual GitHub repo
-- Number of commit messages for each repo
-- All pull requests
-- A chart of how many projects you've done so far, compared to how many you will do

 ## The problem